nicnosis/iu-courses/dbi/dbi-syllabus.md

 ### Attendance

-Students should make a serious effort to attend every lecture.
+Attendance is absolutely mandatory.
 While attendance is not taken, I believe **attendance is the strongest guarantor of success** in this course.

 Course material is cumulative in nature and class periods are used to develop skills and work on projects.
-You will also miss out on quizzes and participation activities if you miss class.
+You will also miss out on participation activities if you miss class.

 ### Lost Data